 This method attempts to apply the kernel in place on a texture.
 In-place operation means that the same texture is used both to hold the input image and the results.
 Operating in-place can be an excellent way to reduce resource utilization, and save time and energy.
 While simple Metal kernels can not operate in place because textures can not be readable and writable at the same time, some Metal Performance Shaders kernels can operate in place because they use multi-pass algorithms.
 Whether a kernel can operate in-place can depend on current hardware, OS version, and the parameters and properties passed to it.
 You should never assume that a kernel will continue to work in place, even if you have observed it doing so before.

 If the in-place operation succeeds, this method returns

-YES.
+true.
 If the in-place operation fails and no copy allocator is provided, then this method returns

-NO. Without a fallback copy allocator, in neither case is the pointer held at
+false.
+Without a fallback copy allocator, in neither case is the pointer held at

 Failure during in-place operation is very common and will occur inconsistently across different hardware platforms and OS versions.
 Without a fallback copy allocator, operating in place may require significant error handling code to accompany each call to this method, further complicating your code.